2016 Kia Sportage gets amped

 Posi-Products connectors made a nice, neat job of splicing into the factory speaker wires for the amplifier input signal.

 For the speaker outputs, I used another length of the 9-wire cable, connecting one end of each of the wires to the speaker outputs of the amp, then the other end to the factory wires, again using Posi connectors, and again following the standard aftermarket wire-color scheme.
-Because I only needed four sets of connections this time, each offering the full range of frequencies, I simply taped off the ends of the factory tweeter output wires going to the speakers, as they'd no longer be used.
+Because I only needed four sets of connections this time, each offering the full range of frequencies, I taped off the ends of the factory tweeter output wires going to the speakers, since they'd no longer be used.

 High-end speakers to handle the new power